cmpe/2300-public/docs/notes/Notes02_Classes/README.md

 ### Instance Constructors ( CTOR )
 - instance ctor is invoked when an instance of the class is created via new()
 - instance ctors may be overloaded ( multiple versions differing only by their argument lists )
-- a ctor that accepts no arguments is known as a default ctor
+- a ctor that accepts no arguments is known as a default or parameterless ctor
   - if you fail to provide a default ctor, you get one free, but does nothing except initialize all members to their default values
   - if you provide a default ctor, you can initialize all members within the ctor body, even though the system ensures that all members have been initialized to their default values prior to the ctor body being executed.
 - if you add ANY ctor, the compiler does not supply the default any more, and if you want your custom ctor and a default you must supply both explicitly